opendilab/DI-drive/docs/source/model_zoo/cict.rst

 Results
 =========

-The groundtruth potential map and predicted potential map on evaluation dataset at the first stage:
+The ground-truth potential map and predicted potential map on evaluation dataset at the first stage:

 .. image:: ../../figs/result_GAN.png
    :alt: result_GAN